wtgme/Temporal_relation/llm_qa/README.md

 ## Output

-The script saves results as JSON files in the specified output directory.
-The filename includes information about the evaluation parameters:
+The script generates Azure OpenAI Bulk JSONL files in the specified output directory.
+Each line in the JSONL file contains a training/evaluation example with:
+- `custom_id`: Unique identifier for the example
+- `method`: "POST"
+- `url`: "/v1/chat/completions"
+- `body`: Contains the messages array with system prompt, user prompt, and expected assistant response

+The filename includes information about the dataset configuration:
 - Model name
 - Whether time tags were used
 - Whether events were processed individually or all at once